Skip to content

 Description

 It is useful for content analysis, search indexing, and automated document processing.
+It provides a single interface for parsing all these file types, making it a cornerstone for many search engines and content analysis tools.

 Alternatives